Skip to Content

 Samsung Internet

-• Separately save video URLs in the history
+• You can save video URLs in the history.

 Google Chrome

-• Manage cookies, permissions, and cache for each website
+• The app supports managing cookies, permissions, and cache for each website.

 If you use Chrome on other devices, you should use Google Chrome.
 The app is more powerful when you combine the desktop and mobile versions.

-If you don’t use Google Chrome on a PC, or your phone work is entirely independent of the PC, you should try Samsung Internet.
+If you don’t use Google Chrome on other platforms, or your phone work is entirely independent of the PC, you should use Samsung Internet.
 Its features may surprise you.

 Samsung Internet vs. Chrome: Links